-Advanced Work Class (AWC) is a full-time program in the Boston Public Schools that provides an accelerated academic curriculum for students in grades 4, 5 and 6.
-Students are expected to complete more school work and more home study than the traditional curriculum.
+Advanced Work Class (AWC) is a full-time program in the Boston Public Schools that provides an accelerated academic curriculum for students in grades 4-6.
+This program includes subjects studied in greater depth, more schoolwork and more home study than the traditional curriculum.

 For students not currently enrolled in the Boston Public Schools:

 - All Boston Public Schools students in grades 3, 4 and 5 are tested for eligibility for AWC in late September or early October at their school.